Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 2. Niagara Falls, Ontario — Big City

-The city of Niagara Falls has plenty of different views of the falls, making it a gorgeous place to settle down.
-You'll also find a variety of museums in the area, like the Niagara Falls History Museum, that are perfect to bring the grandkids!
+The city of Niagara Falls has plenty of different views of the falls, making it a gorgeous place to settle down for nature lovers who are retiring in Canada.
+You'll also find a variety of museums in the area, like the Niagara Falls History Museum, that are perfect for bringing the grandkids!

 This area is also close to two of the Great Lakes, meaning you can visit Crystal Beach on Lake Erie or the wine region of Niagara-on-the-Lake (on Lake Ontario) in just thirty minutes.
 Downtown Toronto is also only an hour and a half away.